pymssql/pymssql/docs/ref/_mssql.rst

        conn.execute_non_query("INSERT INTO persons (name) VALUES('John Doe')")
        print "Last inserted row has id = " + conn.identity

-.. py:attribute:: MSSQLConnection.query_timeout
+.. attribute:: MSSQLConnection.query_timeout

    Query timeout in seconds, default is 0, what means to wait indefinitely for results.
 Due to the way DB-Library for C works, setting this property affects all connections opened from current Python script (or, very technically, all connections made from this instance of dbinit()).

-.. py:attribute:: MSSQLConnection.rows_affected
+.. attribute:: MSSQLConnection.rows_affected

    Number of rows affected by last query.
 For SELECT statements this value is only meaningful after reading all rows.

-.. py:attribute:: MSSQLConnection.debug_queries
+.. attribute:: MSSQLConnection.debug_queries

    If set to true, all queries are printed to stderr after formatting and quoting, just before being sent to *SQL Server*.
 It may be helpful if you suspect problems with formatting or quoting.

-.. py:attribute:: MSSQLConnection.tds_version
+.. attribute:: MSSQLConnection.tds_version

    The TDS version used by this connection.
 Can be one of ``'4.2'``, ``'7.0'`` and ``'8.0'``.